mattsherwood87/wsuconnect/docs/source/broad_analysis_tools/index.rst

 specifications.
 These tools are described in this Section.
 Many of these tools utilize a common JSON architecture to describe project-specific inputs that are utilized by these analysis tools to allow maximum flexibility of their implementation.
 Specifics to these JSON control files can be found at :ref:`project-specific_JSON_control_files`.

-.. note:: At this time, these functions only support command-line usage.
+.. note:: At this time, these functions only support cli implementation.

 ..
     include:: connect_create_project_db.rst